MicrosoftDocs/win32/desktop-src/Msi/database-generatetransform.md

 ---
-Description: The GenerateTransform method of the Database object creates a transform that, when applied to the object database, results in the reference database.
+description: The GenerateTransform method of the Database object creates a transform that, when applied to the object database, results in the reference database.
 The transform is stored in the storage object. ms.assetid: 51cd70a0-6eda-4ca6-b468-9cb36ad942f8
 title: Database.GenerateTransform method
 ms.topic: reference